guillaume-rygn/MS-Cursor/README.md

     gradient="#1f005c, #48005f, #680060, #830060, #9c155f, #b22c5e, #c5415d, #d5585c, #e36e5c, #ef865e, #f89d63, #ffb56b"
 ></script>
 ```
+&nbsp;
 ## Founder
 | [Guillaume Reygner](https://twitter.com/guillaume_rygn) |
 | ----------- |
 | MS-Cursor Creator |
+&nbsp;
 ## License

-Animation.style is licensed under the [Hippocratic License](LICENSE.md).
+MS Cursor is licensed under the [Hippocratic License](LICENSE.md).

+&nbsp;
 ## Code of conduct

-This project and everyone participating in it is governed by the Animation.style [Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the MS Cursor [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.